abhinavs/scoop/README.md

 Login to the **server(s)** and do the following
-  - Create the `deploy_to` directory
+  - Create the directory you have mentioned in your `deploy_to` variable
-  - Create an .prod-env in `deploy_to` directory (look at `config/prod-env`) file as an example.
+  - Create an .prod-env in that directory (look at `config/prod-env`) file as an example.
 You need DATABASE_URL, SINATRA_ENV & RACK_ENV variables.
 Add any other credentials you have to use.

 From your local machine, deploy code by `cap production deploy`  - this step may not succeed, but ensure your code reaches the server.